binipringle/right-to-be-forgotten/_texts/0-outline.md

 ## Rule 611 Control by the Court and Leading Questions

 **Rule 611(a)** provides that the court should exercise reasonable control over procedures for examining witnesses and presenting evidence so as to (1) make those procedures effective for determining the truth; (2) avoid wasting time; and (3) protect witnesses from harassment or undue embarrassment.

 Under **Rule 611(b)** and **(c)**, leading questions can be asked in cross examination, but only about information that was provided in direct examination; and leading questions are allowed when a party calls a hostile witness, an adverse party, or a witness identified with an adverse party.

 ---

 ## Rule 607 Witness Impeachment

 Under **Rule 607**, any party, including the party that called the witness, may attack the witness’s credibility.
-Witnesses can be impeached for incompetency, bias, prior inconsistent statement and general character for untruthfulness.
+Witnesses can be impeached for **incompetency, bias, prior inconsistent statement** and **general character for untruthfulness**.
 Sometimes, extrinsic evidence can be brought in to impeach.

 ---